pnp/sp-dev-fx-webparts/samples/react-offline-first/README.md

 Version |Date       | Comments
 ------- |----       | --------
 0.0.1   |17/Feb/18  | Got the HTTP Requests to work.
-0.0.2   |17/Feb/18  | Seperated interfaces into their own files.
+0.0.2   |17/Feb/18  | Separated interfaces into their own files.
 0.0.3   |18/Feb/18  | Updated JSDocs, and and created readme.

 ## Disclaimer